snrnats/doc-centre/docfx_project/reports/traffic-profile.md

 ## Consignment Volume Distribution by Volumetric Weight Chart

-The **Consignment Volume Distribution by Volumetric Weight** chart displays the volumetric weight distribution of your manifested consignments, with weight in kg on its x-axis and frequency on its y-axis.
+The **Consignment Volume Distribution by Volumetric Weight** chart displays the volumetric weight distribution of your manifested consignments.
 It is intended to help you identify trends in the weights of the consignments you manifest.

 <a href="../images/reports/traffic-profile-vol-weight.png" target="_blank">
     <img src="../images/reports/traffic-profile-vol-weight.png"/>
 </a>

+In the example above, the company in question has shipped 65,091 consignments that were between 0 and 9.26kg in volumetric weight, 7,550 parcels that were between 9.72 and 18.53 kg in volumetric weight, and so on.

 ### Visualisation Filters